blundeln/pylens/README.rst

 http://packages.python.org/pylens/

-For more of a detailed insight into pylens, you might also wish to look at some of the source files, which contain extensive testing code that works full but which has yet to be documented (e.g. recursion, etc.)::
+For more of a detailed insight into pylens, you might also wish to look at some of the source files, which contain extensive testing code that works fully but which has yet to be documented (e.g. recursion, etc.)::

   examples/*.py